 top of page

-When the pandemic hit, I spent the long months of the lockdown in the mangrove forests, cleaning up mangrove roots along the Miami shoreline, which is the fastest way to regenerate growth.
-In November 2020, Central America suffered massive mudslides after being hit by Hurricane Eta, and I expanded my coastline protection project to provide hurricane relief to the Latin American communities whose receding coastlines left many of them with nothing.
+When the pandemic hit, we spent the long months of the lockdown in the mangrove forests, cleaning up mangrove roots along the Miami shoreline, which is the fastest way to regenerate growth.
+In November 2020, Central America suffered massive mudslides after being hit by Hurricane Eta, and I expanded our coastline protection project to provide hurricane relief to the Latin American communities whose receding coastlines left many of them with nothing.

 Mangroves protect against sea-level rise, provide a breeding ground for fish, preserve local fishing economies, and serve as nature's best carbon sink.
 Because mangroves grow to maturity in 10-20 years and have a large root system, they sequester atmospheric carbon at 5 times the rate of tropical forests and 10 times the rate of evergreen forests.
 Biotechnology and AI are already being used to magnify nature-based solutions.